-We get down to the nitty gritty on what a merchant account really is, why you need one, and supply you with the questions you need to be asking prospective providers.
-By the end, our hope is that you'll feel a lot more confident about finding the right match, and ultimately make the best decision for your business.
+We get down to the nitty-gritty on what a merchant account is, why you need one (or don't), and supply you with the questions you need to ask prospective providers.
+By the end, we hope that you'll feel ready to get back out there and find the right match and, ultimately, make the best decision for your business.

 What is a Merchant Account?

-To start with, it's important to understand what a merchant account actually is, especially since some merchant service providers offer them and some don't.
+With all these names and terms flying around, it's important to understand what a merchant account actually is - by the way, some merchant service providers offer them, and some don't.

 How Difficult is it to Open a Merchant Account?

-Typically, getting your own merchant account can be a bit more of an in-depth process when compared to signing up with a more accessible, “one-size-fits-all” provider like a Square or a Paypal.
-While these more modern, technology-focused providers are known for their low barrier to entry and simple signup process, there are trade-offs like fund holds, higher processing fees, and disappointing customer support.
+While providers like Square or Paypal are known for their low barrier to entry and simple signup, there are trade-offs like fund holds, higher processing fees, and disappointing customer support.

-While getting started with a merchant account with the more traditional bank providers (or providers closely associated with banks) can be significantly more rigorous and cumbersome, the advantage is that your approval is predicated on a higher degree of confidence in your legitimacy as a business, resulting in a lower risk of fraudulent activity to the processor.
+The advantage of an individual merchant account is that your approval is predicated on a higher degree of confidence in your legitimacy as a business, resulting in a lower risk of fraudulent activity to the processor.
 This means you are much less likely to have your funds frozen for suspicion of fraud.